Hunting with bow and arrow is definitely a valid tool in the modern game mamagements situation.

 each hunter should also complete a specialised course, such as the International Bowhunting Education Program (IBEP) or equivalent.

-There are no restrictions on the use of bow and arrow in the European regulations that govern hunting.
+There are no restrictions on the use of bow and arrow in any of the European Directives that govern hunting

-A competent bowhunter is quite accurate out to about 30 metres (an approximate maximum).
-This accuracy is comparable to a firearms hunter at his or her functional range, for instance using arifle at 100 meters.
-Statistics indicate that the average bow shot on game will be taken at less than 25 metres, and bowhunters seldom shoot moving targets.
+A competent Archer is very accurate out to about 90 metres.
+While hunting this distance will lessen and and is ususally 20-30 meters.
+At this distance the accuracy is comparable to a firearms hunter.
+Statistics indicate that the average bow shot on game will be taken at less than 25 metres, and bowhunters seldom shoot moving game.

-Again, Danish statistics indicate that 85% of the harvested roe deer were standing still at the moment of arrow release.
-The same study shows that 77% of the roe deer were shot at less than 20 metres.
+Danish statistics clearly show that 85% of the harvested roe deer were standing still at the moment of arrow release.
+The same study shows that close to 80% of the roe deer were shot at less than 20 metres.

-A modern hunting bow using arrows fitted with razor-edged broadheads is so effective that all game species in Europe can be ethically harvested.
+A modern hunting bow using arrows fitted with hunting tips is so effective that all game species in Europe can be ethically harvested.
 In nations with long bowhunting traditions, such as the USA, the primary species harvested with bow are deer (In 2011 1,1 million mostly white-tailed deer).
-However, thousands of bear, wild boar and moose are also harvested annually.
+However, thousands of bears, wild boar and moose are also harvested annually.

-We see very similar lines of reasoning among bowhunters – they love to hunt!
+We see very similar lines of reasoning among bowhunters.

-Even today we do not use the most effective hunting tools available.
-For example: magazine capacities are restricted on all sporting guns and hunting from vehicles is prohibited as is the use of fully automatic weapons, night-vision sights, spot-lighting, silencers, etc.
+Even today we cannot use the most effective hunting tools available.
+For example: hunting from vehicles is prohibited as is the use of fully automatic weapons, night-vision or thermal sights, spot-lighting as well as magazine capacities are restricted on all hunting firearms.

-Tracking game after a shot is always complicated, and many experts
+Tracking the game after a shot is always complicated, and many experts

 consider this to be the hardest task in hunting.
 If the